 The following tables summarise the components of net benefit expense recognised in the statement of profit or loss and the funded status and amounts recognised in the balance sheet for the respective plans:

-• The estimates of rate of escalation in salary considered in acturial valuation are after taking into account inflation, seniority, promotion and other relevant factors including supply and demand in the employment market.
+• The estimates of rate of escalation in salary considered in actuarial valuation are after taking into account inflation, seniority, promotion and other relevant factors including supply and demand in the employment market.
 However, no explicit allowance is used for disability.
 The above information is as certified by the actuary.

 • Discount rate is based on the prevailing market yields of Indian Government securities as at the balance sheet date for estimated term of the obligations.